thakkarp/machine-learning-for-taggging-graphic-designs/SETUP.md

 ### About the Data

-For more information about the format and creation of our dataset in see our [dataset documentation](DATASET.md).
+For more information about the format and creation of our dataset in see our [project overview](PROJECT.md).

 ## 2. Log in to AWS